 Majorca With Kids | 7 of the Best Things To Do with Kids

-if you decide to venture from your pool, here are some of my recommendations.
+If you decide to venture from your pool, here are some of my recommendations for family travel in Majorca.
 Bear in mind some activities are open only from April to October.

 See rays, starfish, turtles, sharks and more and observe them feed at set times.
 There is a splash park to cool off on hot days; an outdoor play area with a bouncy castle and pirate ship play area too.
 Take a stroll through the gardens and discover the sea turtles tank with its Carribean sand beach.
 I you are feeling brave you can dive with the rays in an outdoor tank.
 The rainforest canopy area is a fun little walk too.